wolfysdl/EA-OTools/README.md

 `-fshIgnoreTextures <image names list>` - a list of comma-separated names of images which should be additionally ignored when writing to .fsh

 `-preTransformVertices` - pre-transform all vertices to global space

+`-sortByName` - sort nodes by their names

+`-sortByAlpha` - sort nodes by transparency.
+Can be also used with `-sortByName`

+`-ignoreMatColor` - ignore material color (by default, material color will be multiplied with vertex color and stored as vertex color)

 **Source code dependencies**